Manifestly Covariant Polynomial M5-brane Lagrangians: A Polynomial M5-brane Lagrangian with Field

 \subsection{Nonlinear Self-Duality Condition for ${\cal L}_{J12}$}

-The Lagrangian as well as the equations of motion are invariant under the gauge transformations in Sec. \ref{gauge_J12}.
-So we have the freedom to apply the gauge transformations to the Lagrangian, the equations of motion and any combination of the equations of motion.
-We can arrive at the general form of the solution to Lagrangian ${\cal L}_{J12}\,$ by using the equations of motion \eqref{eom_J12} and some of the gauge-symmetries in Sec. \ref{gauge_J12}.
+Except the equation of motion of the St\"uckelberg field $a$ which lacks independent dynamics, the equations of motion and the Lagrangian are invariant under the gauge transformations given in Sec. \ref{gauge_J12}.
+So we have the freedom to apply the gauge transformations to the Lagrangian, the equations of motion of the fields other than $a$, and any combination of those equations of motion.
+Doing so we can arrive at the general form of the solution to Lagrangian ${\cal L}_{J12}\,$.
 As the gauge potential $A$ is a chiral field, it obeys a nonlinear self-duality condition, which gives the general condition satisfied by the solution.

-Here we show the derivation of the nonlinear self-duality condition using the equations of motion of the fields $A$ and $B\,$ but other equations of motion can also be used if desired.
+Here we show the derivation of the nonlinear self-duality condition using the equations of motion of the fields $A$ and $B\,$ but other equations of motion barring $E_a$ can also be used if desired.
 For convenience we repeat the expressions of $E_A$ and $E_B$ below.